CNURobotics/chris_kinova_bringup/README.md

 appropriately.

 ## Simulation
-First launch the base Gazebo simulatin framework.
+Launch the base Gazebo simulation environment:
 ```
-roscore
 roslaunch gazebo_ros empty_world.launch
 ```
+We start Gazebo separately to allow easier configuration of world workspace models.
 You may replace the ```empty_world``` with any desired Gazebo world file.

-Then choose the appropriate hardware simulation.
+Then choose the appropriate device simulation.

 1. For a stand alone robot arm, use: